KP govt to establish economic zone in Mansehra

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANSEHRA: The Khyber Pakhtunkhwa government has sanctioned the establishment of an industrial economic zone to promote small and medium industries in the district.
+MANSEHRA: The Khyber Pakhtunkhwa government has sanctioned the establishment of an Industrial Economic Zone for Mansehra in order to promote the small and medium industries in the district.

 “The government wants to promote industries in the province to create employment opportunities for people and this is the reason that the chief minister approved the establishment of the economic zone,” Zulfiqar Sahibzada, Deputy Director Small Industries and Economic Zones, told reporters here on Tuesday.